RedisLabs/redislabs-docs/content/platforms/openshift/_index.md

   `deployment.apps/redis-enterprise-operator created`

 Now, run `kubectl get deployment` and verify that your redis-enterprise-operator deployment is running.
-A Typical response will look like this:
+A Typical response looks like this:

 ![getting-started-kubernetes-openshift-image2]( /images/rs/getting-started-kubernetes-openshift-image2.png )